Alabama Sports Betting – Legal Status & Best DFS Sites (2025)

 Reading the odds

-Legal U.S. sportsbooks use American odds, and Alabama sports betting sites would presumably do the same.
+Legal U.S. sportsbooks use American odds, and Alabama sports betting sites would likely follow suit.
 With American odds, favorites are noted by a minus (-) sign.
 Underdogs have larger payouts and a plus (+) symbol before the number.

-A favorite winning pays less than the underdog, which is shown in the moneyline.
-For example, sports bettors wagering on a -150 favorite will have to risk $150 to win $100.
+A favorite pays less than the underdog, as indicated by the moneyline.
+For example, sports bettors wagering on the Auburn Tigers as a -150 favorite will have to risk $150 to win $100.
 Conversely, gamblers picking an +150 underdog would win $150 for a $100 wager.

 Notably, futures betting options often (not always) have a '+' before the number.

 If you prefer to view odds as decimals or fractions, head over to our odds converter.
-There, you can see odds displayed as American, decimal, and fractional odds.
+There, you can view odds displayed in American, decimal, and fractional formats.

 What you can't bet on in Alabama